microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-casesroot-post-ediscoverycases.md

 ## Request body
 In the request body, supply a JSON representation of the [ediscoveryCase](../resources/security-ediscoverycase.md) object.

-You can specify the following properties when creating an **ediscoveryCase**.
+You can specify the following properties when you create an **ediscoveryCase**.

 |Property|Type|Description|
 |:---|:---|:---|